 Whenever a student is guilty of cheating, the teacher shall collect the student's paper, mark a zero for the work, and notify the parents and the principal's office immediately as to the action taken.
-The parents shall be notified that a second offense will bring some form of suspension.
+It is the administrative expectation that when a teacher notifies the parent of a cheating offense, the teacher is to inform the parent that the next cheating offense will result in ISS.